aws-samples/add-policy-to-ec2-role/README.md

 }
 ```

-The content of the `lambda_return.json` will list all AWS resources created or updated by the Lambda function with IP ranges from configured services.
+The content of the `lambda_return.json` will list all roles updated and instances with profile added.

 ### 1b.
 Trigger a test Lambda invocation with the AWS Console